-4 Staff Illness
+4.0 Staff illness

-- 4.1 Staff who have confirmed or suspected respiratory viruses must report this to the Occupational Health and Wellbeing Department as per the Trust sickness policy.
-All staff with symptoms of COVID-19 must report to the Trust COVID line and arrange a PCR swab to be taken; when swabs are taken in the community, the results must be reported to the COVID line. - 4.1 Staff who have confirmed or suspected respiratory viruses must stay off sick and not attend the place of work until their symptoms have resolved. - 4.2 If a staff member experiences symptoms, they must be sent home.
+- 4.1 Staff who have confirmed or suspected respiratory viruses must report this to the Occupational Health and Wellbeing Department as per the Trust sickness policy. - 4.2 Staff who have confirmed or suspected respiratory viruses must stay off sick and not attend the place of work until you no longer have a temperature (if you had one) or until you no longer feel unwell. - 4.3 If a staff member experiences symptoms at work they must be sent home if they have a temperature or feel unwell.

-5 Transfer of Patients
+5.0 Transfer of Patients

 - 5.1 The unnecessary movement of patients must be avoided.
-If a patient has to be transferred to another department or hospital for clinical reasons, the nurse in charge must inform the receiving department or hospital in order that adequate isolation facilities are put in place. - 5.2 Patients who require diagnostic or medical treatment e.g. X-Rays, are not to be prevented from having their treatment.
-However, clinical review is required to

-- assess if this treatment can be deferred until the patient's cough has resolved and the destination department must be informed of any infection risk. - 5.3 The patient can be asked to wear a surgical mask for transfer to departments for X-ray or investigations, but the patient must be isolated in the department to prevent potential spread of the infection.
+If a patient has to be transferred to another department or hospital for clinical reasons, the nurse in charge must inform the receiving department/hospital in order that adequate isolation facilities are put in to place. - 5.2 Patients who require diagnostic or medical treatment, e.g. X-Rays, are not to be prevented from having their treatment.
+However, clinical review is required to assess if this treatment can be deferred until the patient's cough has resolved and the destination department must be informed of any infection risk. - If necessary the patient can be asked to wear a surgical mask for transfer to departments for X-ray or other investigations but the patient must be isolated in the department to prevent potential spread of the infection.
 Cleaning of the isolation room will be necessary before other patients can be allowed to use the isolation room.

-6 Visitor illness
+6.0 Visitor illness

-6.1 Relatives who themselves are symptomatic must be dissuaded from visiting and advised to stay at home until their cough has resolved.
+6.1 Relatives who themselves are symptomatic must be dissuaded from visiting and advised to stay at home until they have recovered.